Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Additional Simulations

 \section{Additional Simulations}

 In this section we present two additional simulation studies.
-The first is a nonparametric IV design with a non-monotonic, non-Lipschitz structural function.\footnote{See our first submitted version, \href{https://arxiv.org/abs/2017.11869v1}{\texttt{arXiv:2017.11869v1}}, for simulations using a monotonic Engel curve design based on \cite{blundell2007semi}.} The second is a very wiggly nonparametric regression design, which shows that $\tilde J$ can choose a relatively high-dimensional model when needed.
+The first is a nonparametric IV design with a non-monotonic, non-Lipschitz structural function.
+The second is a very wiggly nonparametric regression design, which shows that $\tilde J$ can choose a relatively high-dimensional model when needed.
+Finally, Appendix~\ref{appsec:engel} presents a third set of simulations in an empirically calibrated Engel curve design which is severely ill-posed.